Overland border crossing from Kazakhstan to China

 We cross overland from Kazakhstan in Khorgas (霍尔果斯), smooth border, apart from having to make a long turnpike, about 8 kilometers into the no man’s land between the end of Kazakhstan and the Chinese soil.
 But no problems getting in, no controls, not even a bags check.

 Just outside the passport control we are in China, assaulted by guys who want to change our money illegally.
+Seems like bicycle touring opens up some doors here.

-First impact with China:
+The first impact with China:

-1. Total illiteracy but, despite what everyone said without ever being here, there are more people who speak English than any other place visited during this trip.
+1. Total illiteracy (ours) but, despite what everyone said without ever being here, there are more people who speak English than any other place visited during this trip.
 All the cops at the border spoke English.

 2. The smoothness of the asphalt.
 Wonderful.
 Half the effort when cycling.